 The fair value of the liabilities is lower than the carrying amount because the Council's portfolio of loans includes a number of fixed rate loans where the interest rate payable is lower than the rates available for similar loans in the market at the Balance Sheet date.
-This shows a notional future gain (based on economic conditions at 31st March 2022) arising from a commitment to pay interest to lenders below current market rates.
+This shows a notional future gain (based on economic conditions at 31st March 2023) arising from a commitment to pay interest to lenders below current market rates.
+The differential between carrying amount and fair value at 31 March 2023 is wider than in the prior year due to the higher interest rate environment, which impacts the prevailing market rate used in calculating fair value.

-The fair value of Public Works Loan Board (PWLB) loans of £111.17m measures the economic effect of the terms agreed with the PWLB compared with estimates of the terms that would be offered for market transactions undertaken at the Balance Sheet date.
+The fair value of Public Works Loan Board (PWLB) loans of £170.17m measures the economic effect of the terms agreed with the PWLB compared with estimates of the terms that would be offered for market transactions undertaken at the Balance Sheet date.
 The difference between the carrying amount and the fair value measures the interest that the Council will pay over the remaining terms of the loans under the agreements with the PWLB, against what would be paid if the loans were at prevailing market rates.

 The Council has used a transfer value for the fair value of financial liabilities.
-We have also calculated an exit price fair value of £162.13m, which is calculated using early repayment discount rates.
+We have also calculated an exit price fair value of £173.33m, which is calculated using early repayment discount rates.
 The Council has no contractual obligations to pay these penalty costs and would not incur any additional cost if the loans run to their planned maturity date.